United Talent Agency: Recent history

 The New York Observer named UTA one of "Hollywood's 7 Most Powerful Talent Agencies" in November 2017.
 In December, the agency also hosted Anita Hill at its offices during the early days of the Me Too movement, and provided support to the industry's Commission on Sexual Harassment and Advancing Equality in the Workplace, which Hill went on to lead.
 UTA became a founding donor of Time's Up in early 2018, committing $1 million to the organization against sexual harassment in the workplace in response to the Weinstein effect and Me Too movement.
 UTA acquired Circle Talent Agency, which focuses on dance and electronic music, in April 2018.
-In November 2020 UTA signed improv artist Kitboga, a leading content creator in the scambaiting space.

-In 2019, UTA partnered with NBA agent Rich Paul to start a Sports division putting it in direct competition with Creative Artists Agency and William Morris Endeavor, Paul expanded UTA's sports clients from 4 to 23 and in 2020 joined the company's board of directors.
+In 2019, UTA partnered with NBA entrepreneur and agent Rich Paul to start a Sports division, putting it in direct competition with Creative Artists Agency and William Morris Endeavor, Paul expanded UTA's sports clients from 4 to 23 and in 2020 joined the company's board of directors.
 In 2019 he was named "Power Broker of the Year" by GQ magazine.

 UTA purchased a majority stake in the sports agency Klutch Sports Group in 2019.

 In 2021, UTA continued its growth and diversification by acquiring strategic advisory firm MediaLink, launching an NFT practice, announcing a $200-million Special purpose acquisition company, IPO and opened a full-service office in Atlanta.

 In June 2022, UTA acquired UK-based literary and talent agency Curtis Brown.

 In June 2023, UTA acquired New York-based executive search and consulting firm James & Co.

 In November 2023, Susan Sarandon was dropped by the agency for her controversial remarks at a rally stating "There are a lot of people afraid of being Jewish at this time, and are getting a taste of what it feels like to be a Muslim in this country, so often subjected to violence."

 In January 2024, seven CalArts alumni withdrew from an exhibition at UTA Artist Space saying that the venue would not allow them to add pro-Palestine messages to their artist statements.
 The same year, the Fine Arts division activities were suspended.

 In 2024, UTA acquired the creative, marketing, and research agency JUV Consulting, as well as the association football agency Representatives of Outstanding Footballers (ROOF), which had approximately 150 clients in the Bundesliga, La Liga, Ligue 1, Premier League, and Serie A at the time.

 UTA signed businesswoman and social media influencer Becca Bloom in April 2025.
 In June 2025, UTA dropped Bob Vylan as a client following anti-IDF chants at the Glastonbury Festival 2025 that were criticized by British politicians and other pro-Israel advocates as antisemitic.